University Services and Special Programs (excerpted from 2014-2015 Graduate Catalog)

 The newest addition to the WIU Macomb campus is the Multicultural Center, which houses the Casa Latina Cultural Center, the Gwendolyn Brooks Cultural Center, and the Women’s Center.
 Four themed lounges are featured, representing the diversity of the cultural centers and the international community.
 This is the first building on campus constructed to LEED 2.2 Silver criteria, which stands for Leadership in Energy and Environmental Design.
 The building’s design is complete with a grass roof, energy-efficient lighting, geothermal heating and cooling, and recyclable materials like bamboo flooring.

-Western Illinois University is committed to equity, social justice and diversity.
+Western Illinois University is committed to equity, social justice, and diversity.
 To that end, the Disability Resource Center (DRC) collaborates with faculty and staff to facilitate student inclusion and ensure accessibility to University programs for students with disabilities.
-Students experiencing issues with access or who are interested in accommodations, such as alternative testing accommodations, sign language interpreters, text conversion services (i.e. Braille, electronic, enlarged), and note-taking assistance, should contact DRC at (309) 298-2512 or email@example.com.
+Students experiencing issues with access or who are interested in accommodations, such as alternative testing accommodations, sign language interpreters, text conversion services (i.e. Braille, electronic, enlarged), and note-taking assistance, should contact the DRC at (309) 298-2512 or firstname.lastname@example.org.
 For more information visit wiu.edu/drc.

 Beu Health Center, located on campus, provides medical services (consultation and treatment) for students and their spouses or domestic partners.
 The Health Center has its own pharmacy, laboratory, and x-ray facility.